futureflash01/BlackJackWinForms/README.md

 ## 🔧 How to Run

-1. Ensure you have the [.NET Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet) installed.
+1. Ensure you have the [.NET Desktop Runtime 8.0](https://dotnet.microsoft.com/en-us/download/dotnet) installed.
 2. Download the latest release from the [Releases](https://github.com/futureflash01/BlackjackWinForms/releases) page.
 3. Run the `BlackjackGame.exe` file.